IridiumIO/PolyCut/README.md

 </p>

 # Background
 I have a 3D printer.
-I wanted to get into bookbinding, which utilises a lot of vinyl designs that typically require a Cricut or Cricut-like vinyl cutter that costs as much as a 3D printer - which is already a perfectly good 3-axis system, capable of ~200 micron cutting precision if you set up your toolhead properly.
+I wanted to get into bookbinding, which utilises a lot of vinyl designs that typically require a Cricut, Silhouette or similar vinyl cutter that costs as much as a 3D printer.
+A 3D printer is already a perfectly good 3-axis system, capable of <200 micron cutting/drawing precision.
 General solutions do exist for creating GCode from SVG files already - You can convert SVGs to GCode from within Cura, but it doesn't account for the diameter of a swivel blade, and thus corners are never crisp; Inkscape has its own inbuilt GCodeTools but it is extremely kludgy; InkCut looks to be nice, but it refuses to run on my PC.

 GCodePlot by @arpruss is an excellent extension to Inkscape - by far the best I found (and in fact, you can use it from within Polycut) but on its own, it isn't quite *smooth* enough.
 You have to chop up a 12" cutting mat to fit on a standard 3d printer bed, and you never quite know where to line everything up.
 First I created a [template](https://github.com/IridiumIO/PolyCut/assets/1491536/dd7d9973-3343-4935-85e9-bdc71f112550) for Inkscape that had a [pre-chopped cutting mat in it](https://github.com/IridiumIO/PolyCut/assets/1491536/623fe8d8-3cfd-4ae9-a5e2-e2841f8a1561).
 Then modified GCodePlot to allow exporting from Inkscape's export menu, added support for ignoring hidden/locked layers, and added Moonraker upload support.
 That should have been enough for me.